 This type of petunia can spread up to 30 inches wide and grows up to 8 inches high.
 It is a perfect flower for borders or even containers and comes in colors that include pink, light-yellow, white, deep-rose, red, purple, and many others.

-These flowers bloom early and offer bursts of beautiful colors all Summer long.
-They can grow up to 18 inches high and 2 feet in width, and they look beautiful as landscape plants and in containers.
 Their colors include various shades of blue, as well as burgundy, hot rose, bright-red, purple, salmon, and white, many with variegated colors and deep veins that make them a beautiful choice for petunia-lovers.

 Shock Wave (Wave)